<W解説>白菜の価格が高騰、将来は韓国産キムチが食べられなくなるかも?=韓国国民に衝撃を与えた外信記事

 As kimchi became popular among the upper classes, it soon spread to the common people, and with the popularity of Chinese cabbage kimchi, kimchi became a habit.

-"The rise of the Korean people's social class is also a reason why kimchi became so popular," he explains.
-In the 20th century, kimchi spread regardless of class, and it became established as a uniquely Korean culture.
+"The rise of the Korean people's social class is also one of the reasons why kimjang became so popular," he explains.
+In the 20th century, kimjang spread regardless of class and became established as a uniquely Korean culture.

 Some have pointed out that the consumption of kimchi itself is on the decline.
-However, kimchi is indispensable to the Korean people, and as the "kingdom of kimchi," it is necessary for Korea to protect the kimchi culture.
+However, kimchi is an indispensable food for the Korean people, and as the "kingdom of kimchi," the country must protect the kimchi culture.

-No Korean would disagree with this perception.
-Hoping to promote the development of kimchi culture, the Korean Kimchi Association established November 22nd as "Kimchi Day" in 2007.
+No Korean would disagree with this recognition.
+In 2007, the Korean Kimchi Association established November 22 as "Kimchi Day" in hopes of promoting the development of kimchi culture.

-The reason for choosing this day is that kimchi is said to have 22 different (22) beneficial effects, each of which is made up of (11) individual ingredients.
-Also, Chinese cabbage, an ingredient in kimchi, is in season in November, so
+The reason for this is that kimchi is said to have 22 different (22) effects, each of which is made up of (11) individual ingredients.
+Also, Chinese cabbage, an ingredient in kimchi, is in season in November, and

-It is said that this is the most suitable time for making kimchi.
-Next month, the traditional scene of "Kimjang" will be seen all over Korea, but recently, worrying news was reported.
+It is also believed that this is the most suitable time for making kimchi.
+Next month, the traditional scene of "kimjang" will be seen all over Korea, but worrying news has been reported recently.

-The price of vegetables, including Chinese cabbage, has risen due to the extreme heat this summer.
-South Korea has experienced record-breaking heat this summer, and the Korean newspaper JoongAng Ilbo analyzed temperature data from the Korea Meteorological Administration's open weather portal.
+The price of vegetables, including Chinese cabbage, is rising due to the heatwave this summer.
+South Korea experienced record-breaking heat this summer, and the Korean newspaper JoongAng Ilbo analyzed temperature data from the Korea Meteorological Administration's open weather portal and found that

-This was the second highest temperature since the summer of 1994 (30.7 degrees).
-Chinese cabbage is best grown at 18 to 20 degrees, so this summer's heat has had a particularly large impact on Chinese cabbage among all vegetables.
+This was the second highest temperature after the summer of 1994 (30.7 degrees).
+Chinese cabbage is said to be best grown at temperatures between 18 and 20 degrees, so this summer's heat has had a particularly large impact on Chinese cabbage among all vegetables.

-It is said that soil-borne infectious diseases such as root rot, which causes cabbage to wither, are spreading.
-If the extreme heat continues every year, there are concerns that in the future, Korean cabbage kimchi may become inedible.
+It is said that soil-borne infectious diseases such as root rot, which causes the plants to wither and die, are spreading.
+There are also concerns that if the heatwaves continue every year, it may become impossible to eat Korean cabbage kimchi in the future.

 Reuters pointed out that "cabbage kimchi is now under threat from climate change," and reported that "researchers, farmers and manufacturers say the quality and yield of cabbage is declining."

-According to a Reuters article, a farmer of Chinese cabbage for kimchi who was interviewed said, "The high temperatures have caused an increase in soil diseases and viruses, and my cultivation area has been reduced by half."
+According to an article in Iter, a farmer of Chinese cabbage for kimchi who was interviewed said, "The high temperatures have caused an increase in soil diseases and viruses, and my cultivation area has been reduced by half."

 According to the Rural Development Agency's climate change scenario, the area of land used for growing Chinese cabbage will continue to shrink, and by 2090 it will no longer be possible to grow it in highland areas.